Country eligibility for certificates of recognition

 If your country is listed, you can apply for a certificate of recognition.

-If your country is not listed, you cannot apply for a certificate of recognition and will have to apply for new seafarer qualifications.
+If your country is not listed, you cannot apply for a certificate of recognition and will have to meet the requirements for the issue of a new certificate of competency or certificate of proficiency.